nitesh-chauhan-b/whatsapp-drive-assistant/README.md

 This solution was developed as part of an internship assignment and demonstrates practical automation using modern cloud and messaging tools.

+You can watch the project demo here: [Watch Video](https://youtu.be/3oBkI8GShpg)

 ## 🌟 Key Features

 - **File Listing**: Instantly retrieve details about files or folders in your Google Drive.